pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 the structure of the DataFrame or Series intact (shape, row/column labels), but can mutate some elements of the data of the DataFrame or Series.

-**Group 3: Methods that modify the DataFrame/Series object, but not the pre-existing values ("object-inplace")**
+**Group 3: Methods that can modify the DataFrame/Series object, but not the pre-existing values ("object-inplace")**

 | Method Name                 |
 |:----------------------------|